AlphaNOVA23/PurifAI/README.md

 npx create-react-app frontend
 cd my-app
 ```
+- this will create a new frontend folder
 4. **Copy Frontend Files**
-After creating the React app, copy all files from the provided frontend files folder into the src folder within your newly created React app directory (`frontend`).
+ - After creating the React app, copy all files from the provided frontend files folder into the src folder within your newly created React app directory (`frontend`).
 This will replace the default files with your custom application files.

 5. **Install Node.js dependencies in the frontend folder**
    ```bash